edwinb/Idris2-boot/docs/tutorial/theorems.rst

 Directives and Compiler Flags for Totality
 ------------------------------------------

+[NOTE: Not all of this is implemented yet for Idris 2]

 By default, Idris allows all well-typed definitions, whether total or not.
 However, it is desirable for functions to be total as far as possible, as this